 Philippines: Alternatives to migration: Decent Jobs for Filipino youth

-Among other initiatives, the programme has provided training and materials on entrepreneurship, life skills and safe migration to teachers, out of school youth, local partner organizations and thousands of secondary schools.
-Hundreds of at-risk high school students have been given educational subsidies to reduce drop-out rates in public schools.
+Among specific initiatives, the programme provided training and materials on entrepreneurship, life skills and safe migration to teachers, out of school youth, local partner organizations and thousands of secondary schools.
+Hundreds of at-risk high school students were given educational subsidies to reduce drop-out rates in public schools.

-- The programme has increased access to decent work for poor young men and women.
-Four Public-Private Partnership (PPP) Fora were conducted which resulted in 115 partnership agreements and 115 commitments made by public and private sectors to provide on-the-job training and post training services for 2,000 youth.
+- Four Public-Private Partnership (PPP) Fora were conducted with the aim of increasing access to decent work for poor young men and women.
+These resulted in 115 partnership agreements and 115 commitments made by public and private sectors to provide on-the-job training and post training services for 2,000 youth.